-After a showcase at the Birmingham School of Acting, Catherine was signed by United Agents and her first TV role was in a series called No Angels for Channel 4.
+After a showcase at Birmingham School of Acting (now Royal Birmingham Conservatoire), Catherine was signed by United Agents and her first TV role was in a series called No Angels for Channel 4.
 In the first few years of her career she supplemented acting roles with singing work, including singing before games at Manchester United.

 She first appeared in Coronation Street in a guest role as a midwife in 2006.
 Her first starring role was in the 1920s-set BBC drama Lilies and she has also appeared in Holby City, The Royal, Shameless, Two Pints of Lager and a Packet of Crisps and Trollied.
 Catherine also completed a three-month stint in Emmerdale as Prison Officer Abi Peterson.
 She took up the role of Eva Price in Coronation Street in June 2011, which she played until Eva’s final scenes aired in August 2018.

-Birmingham is also a modern city with a thriving creative sector to explore, with various theatres and venues across the city, there are plenty of opportunities for you to partake in performing arts events.
+Birmingham is a modern city with a thriving creative sector to explore, with various theatres and venues across the city, there are plenty of opportunities for you to partake in performing arts events.
 Check out our Theatre map of Birmingham to see what the UK's second city has to offer.

 Through studying the theory and practice of key acting processes you will be equipped with the skills expected of a contemporary actor.
 You’ll be able to engage critically and creatively, mapping out the performance possibilities of a production text.